ALICE VACHSS

 1982-1991: Queens District Attorney's Office

-• 1982-85: trial attorney specializing in the prosecution of sex crimes, intensive litigation experience (cumulative felony jury trials: approximately 100.)
+• 1982-1985: trial attorney specializing in the prosecution of sex crimes, intensive litigation experience (cumulative felony jury trials: approximately 100)

-Consultant: The Juvenile Justice Planning Project (NY) and the Northeastern Family Institute (MA).
+Consultant: The Juvenile Justice Planning Project (NY) and the Northeastern Family Institute (MA)

-Research Director: The Rape Victim Representation Project.
+Research Director: The Rape-Victim Representation Project

-1970-1971:VISTA-Teacher Corps Project, Rikers Island Reformatory NYC, counselor/teacher: Counselor in aftercare preparation and follow-up, coordinator of Education Opportunities Unit, literacy skills counselor.
+1970-1971: counselor/teacher, VISTA-Teacher Corps Project, Rikers Island Reformatory (New York, NY): counselor in aftercare preparation and follow-up; coordinator of Education Opportunities Unit; literacy-skills counselor

 Publications